 We controlled for possible confounders for the relationship between stunting status and grade completion outcome.
 The confounders were chosen based on theory and previous research findings, and their potential relationships were depicted in a causal diagram (see Fig. 1).
-Time-invariant covariates in the analysis include sex, race (African, others), and the child's birth weight (kg).
+Time-invariant covariates in the analysis include gender, race (African and others) and the child's birth weight (kg).
 We further included the highest school grade completed by the parents.
 Mother and father's education were combined into a composite variable, parental education, based on who completed a higher number of years of education.

-The following variables were measured throughout the study and included as time-varying covariates: an indicator for whether both parents live with the child, the number of household residents, an indicator for whether a child has/had any serious illnesses or disabilities, type of residential area (rural, urban), natural log of per capita household income (Rands), an indicator for whether the household receives a child support grant.
+The following variables were measured throughout the study and included as time-varying covariates: an indicator for whether both parents live with the child, the number of household residents, an indicator for whether a child has/had any serious illnesses or disabilities, type of residential area (rural and urban), natural log of per capita household income (Rands) and an indicator for whether the household receives a child support grant.

-Statistical Analysis
+Statistical analysis

 Marginal structural models are a suitable statistical approach for longitudinal data to control the confounding effect of time-dependent confounders on time-varying treatments or exposures.
-Instead of applying inverse probability of treatment (IPT) weights to each subject, MSMs build upon the widely used propensity score weighting technique in a two-stage process.
+Instead of applying IPT weights to each subject, MSM build upon the widely used propensity score weighting technique in a two-stage process.
 In the first stage, IPT weights are estimated for every subject-time point in the study period.
-These weights create a pseudo-population where treatment is unconfounded by subject-specific characteristics (36).
+These weights create a pseudo-population where treatment is unconfounded by subject-specific characteristics(36).
 In the second stage, a weighted pooled regression model including only the exposure history can estimate the causal effect of the exposure of interest on the study outcome.
-MSMs lead to unbiased estimates under the following assumptions: exchangeability (no unmeasured confounders); consistency (no ambiguity in defining exposure); positivity (non-zero probability of each possible exposure value given all combinations of covariates), and correct model specification (37).
+MSM lead to unbiased estimates under the following assumptions: exchangeability (no unmeasured confounders); consistency (no ambiguity in defining exposure); positivity (nonzero probability of each possible exposure value given all combinations of covariates) and correct model specification(37).

-Since children stunting status is a time-varying variable, we adopted inverse probability weighted estimation of MSMs to provide an unbiased causal effect estimate of childhood stunting on grade completion.
-Further, as shown in Figure 1, MSM appropriately adjusts the confounding effects that vary over time from one wave to another, including some of these confounders with both a confounding and mediating role in the causal pathway linking the exposure and the outcome.
+Since children stunting status is a time-varying variable, we adopted inverse probability weighted estimation of MSM to provide an unbiased causal effect estimate of childhood stunting on grade completion.
+Further, as shown in Fig. 1, MSM appropriately adjusts the confounding effects that vary over time from one wave to another, including Childhood stunting and subsequent educational outcomes